rht-labs/tech-exercise/docs/slides/content/automated-testing.md

        3. a plant
        4. a vehicle
        5. a building.
- - There may only be one "broken" test at a time.
+ - There can be only one "broken" test at a time.
 All previous tests must continue to pass. <!-- {.element: class="fragment" data-fragment-index="1"} -->
- - Nothing must be built in LEGO if there wasn't a failing test that forced that to exist. <!-- {.element: class="fragment" data-fragment-index="2"} -->
+ - Nothing must be built in LEGO unless a failing test required it. <!-- {.element: class="fragment" data-fragment-index="2"} -->
- - After each test is passing, the people switch roles. <!-- {.element: class="fragment" data-fragment-index="4"} -->
+ - After each test passes, participants must switch roles. <!-- {.element: class="fragment" data-fragment-index="4"} -->